 If you’ve already been thinking about what to see in Yellowstone, I’m willing to bet Old Faithful is already on the list.
 Notably one of the most famous sites in Yellowstone, you can’t miss Old Faithful if it’s your first visit to the park.

 The centuries-old geyser is amazingly predictable and erupts about 20 times a day.
 Named for her predictability, Old Faithful erupts anywhere from 100-180 feet high for about 1-1.5 minutes at a time.
-Rangers can even predict the next eruption based on the duration and length of the previous one, with 90 percent accuracy at a 10 minute variation—pretty cool, right?
+Rangers can predict Old Faithful’s next eruption with 90% accuracy, within about ten minutes—pretty cool, right?

 Located in the Upper Geyser Basin (on the western side of the park), this site is easily accessible and the most visitor-friendly with a nearby parking lot, plenty of benches for viewing and a ranger station recording and predicting eruptions throughout the day.